Colorectal THRIVE 2026

 ONLY AVAILABLE FOR A LIMITED TIME!

-Get inspired for your practice with exclusive presentations from THRIVE 2024!
+Get inspired for your practice with exclusive presentations from THRIVE !

-Once a month, a new expert lecture is highlighted in our newsletter, with access available for four weeks, as part of our mission to advance the knowledge, humanity, and skills of colorectal surgeons worldwide.
+Once a week, a new expert lecture is highlighted in our newsletter, with access available for four weeks, as part of our mission to advance the knowledge, humanity, and skills of colorectal surgeons worldwide.

 Don’t miss this chance to explore cutting-edge insights in colorectal surgery, pelvic floor, and proctology.